Dijji/RepairTasks/docs/Documentation.md

-if you are dealing with problems having reverted from Windows 10 to Windows 7 or 8.1, and you are in a hurry, you can try this [Walk-through](Walk-through).
+﻿if you are dealing with problems having reverted from Windows 10 to Windows 7 or 8.1, and you are in a hurry, you can try this [Walk-through](Walk-through.md).
 For the full story, read on.

 Firstly, we will need to understand a little about how tasks are described in Windows.